shaynerimer/challenge_prep/Readme.md

 # SecureGive Code Challenge
 ## Dad Joke Generator

 Thank you for the opportunity to participate in your code challenge!
-In addition to basic CRUD functionality, I have designed this application to demonstrate some of the more powerful architectual patterns I have experience with.
-I hope you enjoy your reivew of this witty demonstration of a seriously powerful architecture.
+In addition to basic CRUD functionality, I have designed this application to demonstrate some of the more powerful architectural patterns I have experience with.
+I hope you enjoy your review of this witty demonstration of a seriously powerful architecture.

 In particular:
 - **Dapr** - Distributed Application Runtime for Observability and Abstracting Integrations